Ashraf Sinclair

-Ashraf Daniel Mohamad Sinclair (18 September 1979 – 18 February 2020) was a Malaysian actor known for his role as Eddy in the 2005 film Gol & Gincu.
+Ashraf Daniel bin Mohamad Sinclair (20 September 1979 – 18 February 2020) was a Malaysian former actor known for his role as Eddy in the 2005 film Gol & Gincu.

+Background

+Sinclair was born to a pharmacist, Mohammed Anthony John Sinclair, who is British with Irish, English and Scottish ancestry, and Khadijah Abdul Rahman, who is of Malay, Javanese and Arab descent.

 Career

 Sinclair began his career in 1997 as the second runner-up of the Hero Remaja men's pageant contest.
 He later made his acting career debut in the 1998 Petronas commercial Kasut Gombak, along with Vanida Imran.
 He was also once a host of Box Office Now that was aired on ntv7.
 Later, he starred in shows such as Gol & Gincu The Series as well as Realiti which aired on 8TV.

 In 2017, Sinclair became a venture partner of 500 Startups, a global venture capital seed funder.

 Personal life

 Sinclair was the eldest of three siblings, his sister is Aishah.

 Sinclair married Indonesian singer Bunga Citra Lestari on 8 November 2008.
 They met in 2007 in Malaysia, while he was hosting Beat TV and Lestari was promoting her album.
 Sinclair resided in Indonesia after his marriage.
 The couple had one child.